YoofiBP/frontier-test/README.md

 a great opportunity for me to engage with Puppeteer for RPA.
 For a while I believed RPA to be some far away term but this project made it clear to me that I had been doing it all along.
 Very grateful for the opportunity to turn this in.

+### Components to highlight
+* Validation takes place in globalMiddleware that can be found in src/config.
+This middleware ensures that only expected fields are passed on the controller and no fields are empty
+* HelmetJS was added to add HTTP security headers such as 'Content-Security-Policy'.
+This was not a requirement but simply based on personal practice for minimum security
+* Form Inputs were composed as classes as this made it easier to modify and maintain Puppeteers actions as it filled each input
+* Although there is no database, a models directory was created to store the desired structure of the request
+* The constants file in src/config holds text constants used by Puppeteer during automation

 ### Time Spent: 7 hours